domsinclair/IshmaelPHP-Core/Documentation/guide/middleware-pipeline.md

 # Middleware Pipeline

+This page is a quick reference for how Ishmael executes middleware.
+For a comprehensive, example‑rich guide (what middleware is for, how to write it, configure it globally/per‑route, CSRF, cacheability, patterns like auth/CORS/rate limiting), see: Middleware (middleware.md).

 Ishmael's router executes middleware in a predictable order and short-circuits when a middleware returns a Response.

 Order of execution: